subquery/documentation/docs/subquery_network/node_operators/rewards.md

 ## Security Considerations

-Security considerations for Node Operators are as follows.
+Security considerations for Node Operators are as follows - see [the security guide](./setup/security-guide.md).

+- **Indexer Admin**: Avoid exposing Indexer Admin access to public.
+Unsecured node runner may lose reward qualification
 - **Operator Wallets**: Secure storage of the wallet recovery seed phrase is highly recommended.
 - **Firewalls**: Node Operators need to keep security front of mind.
 Infrastructure security, in particular firewalls, should be implemented to prevent public exposure to personal ports.
 - **Passwords**: Secure passwords should be used by default and password rotation policies should be considered.